Krishna-1996/Machine_Learning_Projects/1. IPL Score Prediction/README.md

 - I have created a new dataframe by dropping several columns from the original DataFrame. df = ipl.drop(['enlist','all the','unnecessary','columns here', 'and drop them.'])
-- The new DataFrame contains the remaining columns that I are going to train the predictive model.
+- The new DataFrame contains the remaining columns that I'm going to train the predictive model.

 ##### 3.2 Further Pre-Processing

-- I have split the dataframe into independent variable (X) and dependent variables (y).
+- I have split the dataframe into independent variable (x) and dependent variables (y).
 Our dependent variables is the total score.

 ##### 3.3 Label Encoding